Research

 Book Chapters

-Qiaoan, Runya and Esther E. Song.
-2024.
 “Changes in State-Civil Society Relations in China during Hu and Xi.”
 In Czeslaw Tubilewicz (Eds.), Critical Issues in Contemporary China.
-Routledge.
+Routledge, 2023. (with Runya Qiaoan)

 Media & Policy